Table of contents: Cars with 4-cylinder engine ↓ Cars with 5 or 6 cylinder engines ↓

-In the event of a system malfunction, the automation switches to an emergency or backup option.
-This is signaled by the glow of all segments on the indicator board at once.
+If the system malfunctions, the automation switches to the emergency or backup option.
+This is indicated by the lighting of all segments on the indicator board at once.

 Emergency program